tomondre/vre-hub.github.io/docs/auth.md

 :::info

-Most of the token interactions between the different component of the VRE are and should stay hidden to standard users of the platorm.
+Most of the token interactions between the different component of the VRE are and should stay hidden to standard users of the platform.

-Fur further details about these exchange, visit the [IAM documentation](https://indigo-iam.github.io/v/v1.10.0/docs/reference/configuration/external-authentication/oidc/) or navigate through the different sections of the [VRE Tecnical Documentation](./tech-docs/home.md).
+Fur further details about these exchange, visit the [IAM documentation](https://indigo-iam.github.io/v/v1.10.0/docs/reference/configuration/external-authentication/oidc/) or navigate through the different sections of the [VRE Technical Documentation](./tech-docs/home.md).

 :::